MinecraftMachina/McMouser/README.md

 Check out the [Releases](https://github.com/MinecraftMachina/McMouser/releases) section or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mcmouser).

+## Building

+The code for each Minecraft version is released in a separate git branch, so check out the one that interests you.
+Building is as simple as running `./gradlew build`, and the mod JAR will be under `build/libs`.

 ## How does it work

 Right-click emulation is achieved in two different ways depending on the version of Minecraft.